TritonDataCenter/rfd/rfd/0034/README.md

         //  "paused"     - the "begin" phase (and possibly "sync" phase) has
         //                 been run - now waiting for a call to "sync"
         //                 or the final call to "switch"
-        //  "aborting"   - attempting to abort the migration
-        //  "pausing"    - attempting to pause the migration
         //  "aborted"    - user or operator aborted the migration attempt
         //  "failed"     - migration operation could not complete, see "error"
         //  "successful" - migration was successfully completed, you can use the